ericsonga/APCSAReview/_sources/LoopBasics/lWhile.rst

 .. parsonsprob:: removeA
    :noindent:

    The following method has the correct code to return a string with all a's removed, but the code is mixed up.
-Drag the blocks from the left into the correct order on the right and indent them correctly.
-You will be told if any of the blocks are in the wrong order or not indented correctly.
-The code will need to be correctly indented for your solution to be correct.
-To indent just drag the block to the right.
+Drag the blocks from the left area into the correct order in the right area.
    -----
    public static String remA(String s)
    {